alixander/PyScribe/README.md

 ###Implementation Details:
 1. Make API calls in your program as needed
-2. Run `pyscribe.py scribe test.py`
+2. Run `python pyscribe.py test.py`
 3. PyScribe creates 3 temporary files:
     - A record of where each line of pyscribe is called
     - A version of the file with every pyscribe call removed